The Secret Life of Plants is a project that involves the creation of still wines and must by the Llopart Winery.

 A seductive combination of varieties that offer a broad aromatic and gustatory experience, that is difficult to forget.

-Vineyards located in the central area of the estate, specifically the Xarel·lo of the Simón Vineyard (2004)
+Vineyards located in the central area of the estate, belonging to the Clos dels Costers and the Clos del Rocallís.

 Vitis Vinífera is a plant from the Vitaceae family, which has evolved through developing characteristics associated with shrubs and fruit trees.
 The master formula that plants use when making fruit basically contains water, sugars, acids and hundreds of fixed and volatile molecular compounds, all elementary rewarders for sensory receptors.
 In the different varieties of grapes we find a broad and lush array of aromas that evoke floral, citric, tropical, aromatic or spicy connotations.